PFCorzo/DevFiles/1. BackLinks/Code.md

 Now, this looks a little easier to understand!
 This picture shows how to tell the computer to say **Hello, world**.
 Programming languages provide an interface between coders or programmers and machine language.
-So instead of using machine code, the image above uses a programming language called [[Python]].
+So instead of using machine code, the image above uses a programming language called [[1.
+BackLinks/Python]].

 Almost all programming languages work the same way: